buildbot/buildbot/master/contrib/README.txt

                  file to enable completions in your bash session.
 This is typically accomplished by placing the file into the appropriate 'bash_completion.d' directory.

+SimpleConfig.py: an example of how to configure buildbot using a declarative
+                 json file plus one buildshim script per project